ramseyjiang/go_mid_to_senior/patterns/readme.md

 improving the performance of database read operations.

 How is CQRS implemented?
 Usually, a relational database is preferred for write operations, where all the data constraints can be applied, a NoSQL database is used to support read operations.
 This means, that two different data models are used for write and read operations.

 Event-driven architecture Consider a scenario where a User calls a POST API, after that api call processes data are updated into our relational database.
 Once the data is inserted into the DB a trigger is invoked that would update all the event handlers to update the read database.
+When another
-When another User calls a GET API, the application would retrieve the related data from the NoSQL database and send it back to the User.
+User calls a GET API, the application would retrieve the related data from the NoSQL database and send it back to the User.

 The processing way as the image link: https://miro.medium.com/max/1400/1*lVt236fC4mL2Z7Wq8BZGaA.png

+The Creational patterns are used to deal with creating objects.
+The Structural patterns are used to build idiomatic structures.
+The Behavioural patterns are used to manage mostly with algorithms.
+The Concurrency patterns are used to manage the timing execution and order execution of applications that has more than one flow.